goodlux/kalliste/docs/THIS_EXPLAINS_EVERYTHING.md

 # Kalliste System Architecture Documentation

+PLEASE READ docs/MODEL_WEIGHTS.md.
+We let yolo manage it own cache.
+DON'T MESS WITH THAT.

 ## Overview

 Kalliste is a batch image processing system designed to detect, crop, and tag regions of interest in images, optimizing them for use with Stable Diffusion XL (SDXL).
 The system uses YOLO-based detection, ML-based tagging, and sophisticated region processing to create high-quality training data.